xoundboy/freethemusic/README.rst

 Installation - Development Environment
 ======================================
 I would warmly welcome anyone who is interested in helping develop this idea and would like to submit pull requests.
-To make the idea more attractive to you, I've created a special script that will automatically install your development environment.
+To make the prospect of that more attractive to you, I've created a special script that will automatically install your development environment.
 Just run the bash script called *deploy_latest_macdev.sh* which you'll find in the scripts folder.
 Make sure you read the instructions in comments at the top of the script first.

 =======
 Contact
 =======
-Ben Roberts
+| Ben Roberts
-xoundboy@gmail.com
+| Email: xoundboy@gmail.com
-skype: xoundboy
+| Skype name: xoundboy
-twitter: xoundboy
+| Twitter: xoundboy